juandpinto/thesis-manuscript/source/13_results.md

 #### Using original-language movies exclusively

-One of the potential downsides of using the OpenSubtitles2018 corpus not yet discussed is that it includes all subtitles of a specific language, even *translated* subtitles from movies filmed in other languages.
+One of the potential downsides of using the OpenSubtitles2018 corpus is that it includes all subtitles of a specific language, even *translated* subtitles from movies filmed in other languages.
 The question is, does a translated script represent true conversational language as faithfully as an original script?

 This is a question that requires more research in order to answer satisfactorily.
 Though translated subtitles don't need to try to approximate the utterance length and visual cues that a dubbed script does, their quality still largely depends on the skills of a translator.
 Most importantly, a translation may not accurately reflect the register of the original, no longer serving as a representation of conversational language.
 Again, these are important points to consider.